Type 214 submarine: South Korea

+In 1995, the South Korean Navy announced plans to introduce submarines larger than type 209.
+Later in October 2000, the ministry of defence signed an agreement with Howaldtswerke-Deutsche Werft to introduce type 214 submarines, which also included the transfer of submarine building technology.
 The South Korean Son Won-Il U214-class submarine (Hangul: 손원일급 잠수함, Hanja: 孫元一級潛水艦) is equipped with a SPHINX-D Radar System supplied by Thales Defence Deutschland GmbH.
 It uses an additional pulse transmitter in the top of the mast.
 The combination of high power pulse radar and a very low power LPI transmitter is very effective for submarines.
 During surface operations, the boat sails with an open pulse fingerprint for ESM systems, but within a secret mission the operator switches to LPI mode.
 The boat remains invisible to others.
 Total of 9 are planned and 8 are in active duty.
 South Korea ordered its first three KSS-II/ Type 214 boats in 2000, which were assembled by Hyundai Heavy Industries.
 The Batch 2 order will add six more submarines to the Navy, to be built by Daewoo Shipbuilding & Marine Engineering.

 In March 2008, it was reported in the media that the first Type 214 submarine of the Republic of Korea Navy suffered from defects related to excessive noise from the screw, according to anonymous sources.
-Later ROKN denied the report.
+Later the ROKN denied the report.
 There were no further reports of such noise problems in succeeding South Korean Type 214 submarines.
 The first three Type 214 submarines of South Korea were built by Hyundai Heavy Industries.
 In August 2008, South Korea signed another contract with HDW for six more Type 214 submarines.
 The Batch 2 order will add six more submarines to the Navy, to be built by Daewoo Shipbuilding & Marine Engineering.
 Hong Beom-do, a specialized guided missile submarine was launched on 5 April 2016.